Hansastro/Nanodregree_Data_Analyst/Chapter5/Perceptual_Phenomenon_Project/Perceptual_Phenomenon_Project.md

 The alternative hypothesis is: the population mean time to read the congruent words condition is significantly different than population mean time to read the words for the incongruent words condition.

 ## Question 2b: Establish statistical test
-The two hypothesis can be written in this form:
+The two hypotheses can be written in this form:

 $H_0 : \mu_c = \mu_i$